Oscillating-mode gap: an indicator of phase transition in open quantum many-body systems: Mean-field spectra

 The relationship between the exact Liouvillian spectrum and its mean-field spectrum is nontrivial.
 The exact Liouvillian spectrum includes

-eigenvalues, whereas the mean-field spectrum consists of $d_\mathrm{max}^2 L$ eigenvalues, where $d_\mathrm{max}$ is the cutoff dimension of the single-site Hilbert space.
+eigenvalues, where $D$ is the dimension of the Hilbert space of the system.
+The dimension $D$ corresponds to the number of ways to distribute $N$ indistinguishable particles across $L$ sites, which is $D=\binom{L+N-1}{N}$ from the ``stars and bars" argument.
+On the other hand, the mean-field spectrum consists of $d_\mathrm{max}^2 L$ eigenvalues, where $d_\mathrm{max}$ is the cutoff dimension of the single-site Hilbert space.
 By neglecting inter-site entanglement, the mean-field approximation omits entangled eigenmodes from the Liouvillian spectrum.
 Nonetheless, in systems of high spatial dimensions, the linearized master equation \eqref{master_eq_mf_linearized} accurately approximates the dynamical evolution of excitations around the steady state.
 This observation implies that the mean-field spectrum can serve as a reasonable surrogate for the exact spectrum near the steady state.
 Specifically, the gaps $\Delta_L^\mathrm{MF}$ and $\Delta_\mathrm{OM}^\mathrm{MF}$, derived from the mean-field spectrum, are anticipated to converge to their exact counterparts $\Delta_L$ and $\Delta_\mathrm{OM}$ in the limit of infinite spatial dimensions.

 We mention the numerical procedures adopted for calculating the mean-field spectra.
 To obtain the steady state, we solve the mean-field master equation \eqref{master_eq_mf} by employing a fourth-order Runge-Kutta integration method with a time step of $dt = 0.005$.
 The cutoff dimension $d_\mathrm{max}$ of the single-site Hilbert space is set to $20$, beyond which no significant changes in the mean-field spectra near the steady state are observed.
 To enhance computational efficiency in the diagonalization of the mean-field Liouvillian $\mathcal{M}$, we exploit its translational invariance.
 Specifically, we employ the following ansatz for the eigenmodes \cite{Tomadin-11}: